Sentry Answers>Node.js>

 • Use Docker and the DevContainers extension in VS Code to debug securely in identical environments for every programmer on your team.

-• For applications where uptime and performance are important, use a real-time monitoring tool like Sentry
+• For applications where uptime and performance are important, use a real-time performance monitoring tool like Sentry

 • Community SeriesIdentify, Trace, and Fix Endpoint Regression Issues